 Enter the DENR officer, a lady in her 40s wearing a ranger’s vest.
 With her wooden stick, she explains climbing etiquette and environmental rules for the next 30 minutes.
-Her jokes don’t sit well with some members of my group, but we thank her anyway after the orientation.
+We thank her after the orientation.

 At 3 p.m. we arrive at Country Road restaurant 30 minutes away.
 We are exhausted, hungry, and thirsty.
-“And we haven’t even climbed yet,” someone pointed out.
+“And we haven’t even climbed yet,” someone points out.

 After our meal we go on another treacherous ride up the mountain.
 There is only one narrow unpaved road for incoming and outgoing vehicles.
 To avoid thinking about falling into the ditch, I admire the crops of lettuce at the terraces.